WA Seattle WA Zone Forecast

 Including the city of Montesano

+early morning, then mostly cloudy with a chance of showers in the

-evening.
-Lows in the mid to upper 40s.
-West wind 10 to 15 mph
+morning.
+Lows in the mid to upper 50s.
+West wind to 10 mph

 becoming southwest after midnight.